/kərˈsɪv ˈprɪnsəpl/ – Phrase

 Definition: nguyên tắc cưỡng chế.

-A more throughout explanation: A coercive principle refers to a legal doctrine or rule that allows a person or entity to use force or threats to compel another party to act in a certain way or to refrain from acting in a certain way.
+A more thorough explanation: A coercive principle refers to a legal doctrine or rule that allows a person or entity to use force or threats to compel another party to act in a certain way or to refrain from acting in a certain way.
 This can include actions such as physical force, intimidation, or other forms of pressure to achieve compliance.

 Example: The court found that the defendant’s actions were in violation of the coercive principle, as they had used threats and intimidation to force the witness to change their testimony.